 Paul has just instructed men and women to stop angrily disputing ways the surrounding culture is creeping into church.
 Evidently, it has disrupted worship services.
 Likewise, the fashion of some women has caused distractions, drawing attention away from God.

 The word for “modesty” (kosmios) actually points at orderliness, moderation and appropriateness.
 It is a characteristic required of a bishop in 1 Timothy 3:2.
-As Rachel Held Evans has pointed out, nearly all of the Bible’s instructions regarding modest clothing refer not to sexuality, but rather materialism (Isaiah 3:16-23, 1 Peter 3:3).
+As the late Rachel Held Evans pointed out, nearly all of the Bible’s instructions regarding modest clothing refer not to sexuality, but rather materialism (Isaiah 3:16-23, 1 Peter 3:3).
 “And so biblical modesty isn’t about managing the sexual impulses of other people; it’s about cultivating humility, propriety and deference within ourselves.”

 2. The Bible does not contain explicit instructions for dressing modestly.